 Applications for Postgraduate research programmes should be submitted with supporting documentation through our online application system.

 It is normally expected that students wishing to pursue doctoral research will hold a relevant MA.

-To find out more about the current AHRC and University studentships see Studentships.
+To find out more about the current AHRC, SeNSS and University studentships see Studentships.

-You can start your degree in October, January, April or July each year.
+You can start your degree in October or January.
+April or July is only available as a start date in some circumstances- please contact us for further details.
 We strongly recommend that you make your application as early as possible.

-The deadline for UK and EU applicants who wish to start in October 2017 is 31 July 2017.
-For international applicants, the deadline is 31 May 2017.
-Please see the Studentships webage for the application deadlines for other studentships.
+The deadline for UK and EU applicants who wish to start in October 2020 is 31 July 2020.
+For international applicants, the deadline is 31 May 2020.
+Please see the Studentships web page for the application deadlines for other studentships.